 With Halloween coming up, I decided to take one for the team and take a look at what can horrify us in a room that’s supposed to be relaxing.
 Just make sure you horrify your family by trying these Halloween bathroom decoration tips as well.

 So how did we get on from simple spiders and moths to long-extinct dinosaurs?
 Well, I did mention that this list isn’t going to be overly serious!
-I’m not talking about walking into your bathroom to find a Stegosaurus wearing a shower cap and taking a leisurely soak in your bath, as that might be a little amusing after the initial shock of wondering how a Stegosaurus managed to fit into your tiny bathroom.
+I’m not talking about walking into your bathroom to find a Stegosaurus behind the shower curtain, taking a leisurely soak in your bath, as that might be a little amusing after the initial shock of wondering how a Stegosaurus managed to fit into your tiny bathroom.
 Oh, and wondering why something that’s extinct suddenly isn’t, of course.
 I’m not talking about this cute little guy either…

 No, I’m talking about a situation that I alluded to in my ‘6 brilliant bathroom scenes in films’ in which we discovered that a Tyrannosaurus Rex has a sweet tooth for wimpy lawyers.